Get started with the rules engine

 • a text area attribute

-You can copy the value of a reference entity single link attribute to:
+You can copy the record code of a reference entity single link attribute to

 • a text attribute